Bamboo Mañalac

 Mañalac is known for his distinct vocals, which combines elements of rock with a mellow technique; he also has a notably eccentric style in live performances.
 His musical and singing style as well as his band's polished sound have made him an icon in the Philippine music industry.

 Early life

-Mañalac was born in Quezon City, Philippines to Filipino parents.
-His family immigrated to San Francisco, California when he was 10 years old and spent the rest of his childhood there.
-He was named after a combination of his grandfathers' names and coincidentally after his home city.
-His mother gave him the nickname "Bamboo" when he was still a kid.
+Mañalac was born in Quezon City, Metro Manila, Philippines to Filipino parents.
+His family emigrated to San Francisco, California when he was ten years old and he spent the rest of his childhood there.
+He was named after his grandfathers, father, and coincidentally after his home city.
+His mother gave him the nickname “Bamboo” when he was still a kid.